 John Gould Original Stone Lithographs

 John Gould (1804-1881), probably the most famous British Ornithologist and a contemporary of America’s own John James Audubon had truly earned the nickname “the Bird man” with his prolific publication of as many as 2999 paintings of Birds !
 He was referred to as the "British Audubon" by Isabella Tree who published his biography entitled "The Ruling Passion of John Gould" (Grove Weidenfeld, New York, 1991).
-His Birds were printed as hand-colored stone lithographs, with most of the initial drawings made by John Gould himself with subsequent background detail fill-in and hand-coloring work done by some of the most talented artists that he employed.
-This Gallery showcases the beautiful 19th century hand-colored stone lithographs of Birds by the famous British Naturalist, John Gould.
-It includes selections from his Birds of Asia, Birds of Great Britain, Birds of Paradise, Hummingbirds, Birds of Australia and Birds of Europe.
+His Birds were printed as hand-colored stone lithographs, with most of the initial compositional sketches made by John Gould himself with subsequent detailed drawings, fill-in, and hand-coloring work done by some of the most talented artists that he employed.
+This Gallery showcases the beautiful 19th century hand-colored stone lithographs of birds by this famous British Naturalist.

 Click on the image below to enter the John Gould art gallery.